 If your cat has a bacterial infection such as mycoplasma, a course of oral antibiotics will be prescribed.

-Even if your cat has a viral infection, she may have developed a secondary bacterial infection – in which case antibiotics may be required.
+Even if your cat has a viral infection, it may have developed a secondary bacterial infection, in which case antibiotics may be required.

 According to Cornell, the antibiotic clindamycin can also be used to treat the parasitic infection toxoplasmosis.